pkulchenko/fullmoon/README.md

 using `fm.setRoute("/static/*", "/*")` causes requests for `/static/help.txt`
 to be served resource `/help.txt`.

-Both URLs can include parameters that will be filled in if resolved:
+Both URLs can include parameters that are filled in if resolved:

 ```lua
 fm.setRoute("/blog/:file", "/new-blog/:file.html") --<<-- serve "nice" URLs